StandUpCode/.github/profile/README.md

 ## Hi there we are StandUpCode

-StandUpCode was founded in 2018 to be a tech community in for Thai Developer
+StandUpCode was founded in 2018 to be a tech community in for Thai developer

-2022 StandUpCode annouced to be a software house company
+2022 StandUpCode transfromed to a software development company

 ### Our Services